-monopolist cases we considered above.
+The Monte Carlo evidence thus points to the advantages of employing a flexible specification of consumers' price sensitivity in recovering unbiased elasticities and curvatures from the data and illustrates the continued link between curvature and pass-through in settings beyond the monopolist cases we considered above.
 As competition attenuates pass-through towards complete pass-through, however, the importance of allowing for flexible pass-through estimation in assessing policy outcomes of interest is ultimately an empirical question.
 We, therefore, conclude this section with an application.

-6.4 Flexible Manifold Estimation: Ready-To-Eat Cereal
+6.3 Flexible Manifold Estimation: Ready-To-Eat Cereal

 In this section, we investigate the implications of specification bias by evaluating the consumer welfare implications of uniform pricing in the ready-to-eat cereal market.
 Recent empirical work (Adams and Williams, 2019; DellaVigna and Gentzkow, 2019; Hitsch, Hortaçsu and Lin, 2021) highlights the infrequent use of fine market segmentation strategies by retailers in similar consumer packaged goods despite the increasing availability of detailed data that might facilitate such practices.
-This work focuses on evaluating explanations for the lack of customized pricing, including frictions, such as managerial costs to optimizing pricing, and the more limited profit gains to segmentation under oligopoly.
+This work evaluates explanations for the lack of customized pricing, including frictions, such as managerial costs to optimizing pricing, and the more limited profit gains to segmentation under oligopoly.

-Our objective here is different: we aim to assess the contribution of demand specification to conclusions about the consumer welfare consequences of targeted pricing, and the role of the estimated curvature therein.
-Aguirre et al. (2010) establish the connection between aggregate welfare gains from third-degree price discrimination and curvature, building on work by Robinson (1933) and others which showed that third-degree price discrimination enhances aggregate welfare only if it increases aggregate output.
+Our objective here is different: we aim to assess the contribution of demand specification to conclusions about the consumer welfare consequences of targeted pricing, and the role of the estimated curvature.
+Again et al. (2010) establish the connection between aggregate welfare gains from third-degree price discrimination and curvature, building on work by Robinson (1933) and others which showed that third-degree price discrimination enhances aggregate welfare only if it increases aggregate output.
+Along the way, we assess differences in estimated substitution and cost pass-through implicitly introduced by the researcher's functional form assumptions.

+Demand Curvature and Price-Discrimination.
 Consider the case of a single-product monopolist who sells to two different markets but produces with a common cost function.
-Let \bar{p} denote the uniform price and $\{p_w, p_s\}$ the profit-maximizing market-specific prices for the "weak" and "strong" markets, respectively, where $p_w < \bar{p} < p_s$.
-Aguirre et al. (2010) show that uniform pricing increases consumer welfare if the demand function in the strong market is at least as convex as that in the weak market at the uniform price, or, in terms, of curvature, $\rho_w(\bar{p}) < \rho_s(\bar{p})$.
-Moreover, the marginal welfare effect of uniform pricing is decreasing in the difference between demand curvature in the "weak" and "strong" markets.
-This indicates that the distribution of demand curvature, particularly its variance, is an important ingredient in the evaluation of the welfare implications of uniform pricing.
+Let \overline{p} denote the uniform price and $\{p_w, p_s\}$ the profit-maximizing market-specific prices for the "weak" and "strong" markets, respectively, where $p_w < \overline{p} < p_s$.
+Against et al. (2010) show that uniform pricing increases consumer welfare if the demand function in the strong market is at least as convex as that in the weak market at the uniform price, or, in terms, of curvature, $\rho_w(\overline{p}) < \rho_s(\overline{p})$.
+Moreover, the marginal welfare effect of uniform pricing decreases the difference between demand curvature in the "weak" and "strong" markets.
+This indicates that the distribution of demand curvature, particularly its variance, is important in evaluating the welfare implications of uniform pricing.